ClaudeZsb/muddoc/docs/source/descriptions/003_tables.rst

 Tables
 ======

-**Any data that needs to be stored in the contract state must be implemented through tables.**
+**In autonomous worlds, any data that requires persistent storage based on contract state is implemented through tables.**

 **Define and create tables through configuration files, and manipulate tables using automatically generated table code libraries.**